-Our success depends on the value and relevance of our brands and products to consumers around the world and on our ability to innovate and remain competitive.
+Our success depends on the value and relevance of our brands and products to consumers around the world and on our ability to

 Consumer tastes, preferences and behaviours are changing more rapidly than ever before.
-We see a growing trend for consumers preferring brands which both meet their functional needs and have an explicit social or environmental purpose.
+We see a growing trend for consumers preferring brands that both meet their functional needs and have an explicit social or environmental purpose.